SCHOOL BUS POLICY

 Suneden Specialist School follows the exclusion guidelines for contagious diseases as set out by SA Health.
 These exclusion periods can be found on the SA Health website www.sahealth.sa.gov.au and are based on the guidelines issued by the National Health and Medical Research Council (NHMRC).

 Exclusions apply to conditions such as diarrhoea, head lice, school sores, scabies, chicken pox, ring worm, mumps, rubella, measles, meningococcal infection, whooping cough and conjunctivitis.

 Students who are unwell

 Students who are unwell whilst at school will be sent home.
 If parents are unable to be contacted, an emergency contact will be called.
-Students waiting collection will be cared for in the classroom.
+Students awaiting collection will be cared for in the classroom

 Parents will be notified by email as soon as possible when there has been a confirmed diagnosis of a contagious disease.

 Parents are expected to collect their child from school if requested by staff and to keep their child home from school for the recommended exclusion periods as outlined by SA Health.

 Parents have a responsibility to inform the school as soon as possible if their child is diagnosed with a contagious condition.

 If necessary, parents may be required to obtain a clearance letter from their GP before their child returns to school.